Easy Lemon Bars Recipe

-If you won’t be eating all the bars on the day they are baked, you should cover them tightly and refrigerate.
-If any condensation forms on top of the bars, simply blot it off with a paper towel before sprinkling with powdered sugar.
+If you won’t be eating all the bars on the day they are baked, you should cover them tightly and refrigerate them.
+If any condensation forms on top of the bars, simply blot it off with a paper towel before sprinkling them with powdered sugar.
 I don’t recommend storing these on the counter.

 Can Lemon Bars be Made Ahead of Time?

 This recipe works well to make one to two days ahead of time.
 Just let the pan of bars cool to room temperature, cover with an airtight lid or tight-fitting plastic wrap, and refrigerate.

 Before serving, remove the pan of lemon bars from the fridge.
 If any condensation has formed on the top of the bars, blot the bars with a paper towel.
 Then proceed with cutting the bars and sprinkling with powdered sugar.

 Can I Freeze These Bars?